a-l-collins/P8105_Final/proposal.md

 #### Outcome: gun violence, characterized by shooting incidents

 - Multiple years available (2006-2025)
+- We intend to both analyze a longitudinal outcome of a range of years based on available data, and a cross-sectional outcome of 2025 specifically.

 #### Exposures under consideration

+- Gun violence
+  - operationalized as occurrences of shootings reported by the NYPD
+- Street light/lighting in the area, time of day
+  - Will be operationalized as poor street lighting determined by street lamp condition
 - Social/environmental conditions dataset
   - Characterize this via public/green spaces (any open green space), as opposed to income/SES/etc
-- Street light/lighting in the area, time of day
+  - Green spaces perationalized as parks property managed partially or solely by NYC parks
+  - Neighborhood disadvantage operationalized as low presence of green space and poor distribution of street lamps reported by the Department of Transportation
 - Weather/time of year (seasonality)
   - Holidays/day of week
   - Focus on COVID-19’s influence (1/20/2020 first case in USA)